Rammstein: Founding and Herzeleid (1989–1996)

 In 1992, Kruspe made his first trip to the United States with Till Lindemann and Oliver "Ollie" Riedel.
 He realized that he did not want to make US music and concentrated on creating a unique German sound.
 Kruspe, Riedel and Schneider started working together on a new project in 1993.
 Finding it difficult to write both music and lyrics, Kruspe persuaded Lindemann, whom he had overheard singing while he was working, to join the fledgling group.
-The band called themselves Rammstein-Flugschau (Rammstein Airshow) after the 1988 Ramstein air show disaster.
-Guitarist Paul Landers said the spelling of Ramstein with the extra "m" was a mistake.
-After the band became popular, the band members denied the connection to the air show disaster and said that their name was inspired by the giant doorstop-type devices found on old gates, called Rammsteine.
-The extra "m" in the band's name makes it translate literally as "ramming stone".
-In a 2019 feature, Metal Hammer explained that the band was named after one of their earliest songs, "Ramstein", written after the air show disaster at the American airbase in Ramstein.
-According to the band, people started to refer to them as "the band with the 'Ramstein song'" and later as the "Ramstein band".

-Rammstein co-existed with the members' previous projects for about a year and a half.
-Members would invest the money raised with Feeling B shows in Rammstein.
+The band co-existed with the members' previous projects for about a year and a half.
+Members would invest the money raised with Feeling B shows in new project.
 They recorded their first songs in a building that had been squatted by Feeling B frontman Aljoscha Rompe.
 A contest was held in Berlin for amateur bands in 1994, the winner of which would receive access to a professional recording studio for a whole week.
 Kruspe, Riedel, Schneider, and Lindemann entered and won the contest with a 4-track demo tape with demo versions of songs from Herzeleid, written in English.
-This sparked Landers' attention, who wanted in on the project upon hearing their demo.
+This sparked Paul Landers' attention, who wanted in on the project upon hearing their demo.
 To complete their sound, Rammstein attempted to recruit Christian "Flake" Lorenz, who had played with Landers in Feeling B. Though initially hesitant, Lorenz eventually agreed to join the band.
-Later, Rammstein were signed by Motor Music.